-Losing points from your credit score is all too easy — and getting them back is hard.
+Losing points from your credit score is a lot like getting kicked in the shin.
+And getting them back is like pulling teeth.
 But if you know how credit scoring works, you can hack the process to rehabilitate your numbers faster.
 Here are four effective strategies to do just that.

 Pay Your Credit Cards Twice Each Month

 Even if you pay your balances in full every month, using up too much of your available credit at any given time can hurt your scores.
 You can lessen the damage by making two payments each month: one just before the card’s statement closing date and another just before the due date.
 The first payment typically reduces the balance that’s reported to the credit bureaus, while the second assures that you don’t wind up paying interest or incurring a late fee on any remaining charges.

 Dispute Old, Small Collection Accounts

 The latest version of the leading credit scoring formula, the FICO 9, already ignores collection accounts where the original balance was less than $100.
 Not all lenders use this formula, though, so you might see an increase in your scores if you dispute that $50 parking ticket you forgot to pay or the $75 medical bill that slipped through the cracks of your insurer’s reimbursement system.
 The collection agencies that report these minor bills may not bother to respond to the credit bureaus’ investigation attempts, especially as the accounts approach the seven-year mark, where they’d have to be dropped from your credit reports anyway.

 Get Added as an Authorized User on Someone Else’s Account

 Another person’s good history with their credit card could be imported into your credit bureau files to help burnish your scores.
 Plus, the other person doesn’t have to give you access to the account — you can be an authorized user in name only.
 Some card companies will allow this importing only if you’re a relative, so check in advance.